Henry Highland Garnet

-Garnet was a prominent member of the movement that led beyond moral suasion toward more political action.
-Renowned for his skills as a public speaker, he urged black Americans to take action and claim their own destinies.
-For a period, he supported emigration of American free blacks to Mexico, Liberia, or the West Indies, but the American Civil War ended that effort.
-In 1841 he married abolitionist Julia Williams and they had a family.
+Garnet was a prominent member of the movement that favored political action over moral suasion.
+Renowned for his skills as a public speaker, he urged enslaved African Americans to take direct action in freeing themselves from slavery.
+Garnet was a supporter of the emigration of American free blacks to Mexico, Liberia, or the West Indies, founding the African Civilization Society alongside Martin Delany.

+In 1841, Garnet married abolitionist Julia Ward Williams and they had three children.
 Stella (Mary Jane) Weems, a runaway slave from Maryland, lived with the Garnets.
-She may have been adopted by them or employed as their governess.
+She was likely adopted by them and employed as their governess.
 When Henry preached against slavery, he brought her up to talk about her own experiences and about her family still enslaved in Maryland.

-On one such trip in England, Garnet was hired by a Scottish church as a missionary.
-The family moved to Jamaica in 1852, and soon caught yellow fever.
-Stella died and was buried there.
-The rest, while sickened, boarded a ship for America.
-After the war, the couple worked in Washington, D.C.
+In 1852, Garnet became a missionary with the United Presbyterian Church of Scotland.
+He traveled to Jamaica with his family until 1855, when he returned to the United States due to health concerns.

-On Sunday, February 12, 1865, he delivered a sermon in the U.S. House of Representatives while it was not session, becoming the first African American to speak in that chamber. on the occasion of Congress's passage on January 31 of the Thirteenth Amendment, ending slavery.
+On Sunday, February 12, 1865, he delivered a sermon in the U.S. House of Representatives while it was not in session, becoming the first African American to speak in that chamber.
+His sermon was given on the occasion of Congress' passage of the Thirteenth Amendment, and the end of slavery.